57Esther/Climate-Change/README.md

   - ### Conducted user testing with friends and family members.
       Users enjoyed the sites visuals however later found out that the visuals were taking too much space and were too large.
 This resulted into compressing the image files which led to the decrease in some image quality.

+   - ### Testing User Stories from User Experience (UX) Section

+    - #### Visitor Goals.

+    - #### First Time Visitors Goals-

+      - As a First Time Visitor, I want to easily understand the purpose of the website.
+      - As a First Time Visitor, I want to be able to easily navigate throughout the website to find content.
+      - As a First Time Visitor, I want to locate their social media links to follow them on social media.

+      -  #### Frequent Visitor Goals

+    - As a Frequent Visitor, I want to check to see if there are any newly added resources.
+    - As a Frequent Visitor, I want to sign up to newsletter or events to stay updated with information about improving our planet.

+    - As a Frequent Visitor, I want to find the best way to locate the events hosted on the website.

+ -  #### Returing Visitors Goals

+    - As a returning Visitor, I want to find new information about the website.
+    - As a returning Visitor, I want to find the best way to sign up to newsletter on the website.
+    - As a returning Visitor, I want to find new updates and  links to information.